jantman/vault-aws-creds/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

 Python helper to export Vault-provided temporary AWS creds into the environment.
+Also includes a helper script to generate a Console login URL from STS temporary credentials (from Vault).

 ## Requirements